namannparashar/delhi-aqi-forecasting/README.md

 <!-- This image is a link.
 Click it to open the App! -->
 [![Delhi AQI Dashboard](assets/dashboard_preview.png)](https://huggingface.co/spaces/namanparashar/delhi-aqi-forecast)

-> *Click the image above to interact with the live dashboard.*
+> *Click the link above to interact with the live dashboard.*

 ---